rooch-network/rooch/crates/rooch-framework/doc/timestamp.md

 ## Resource `Timestamp`

-A singleton object holding the current Unix time in milliseconds
+A object holding the current Unix time in milliseconds

 <pre><code><b>struct</b> <a href="timestamp.md#0x3_timestamp_Timestamp">Timestamp</a> <b>has</b> key